nobregaldmc/nobregaldmc/README.md

 ###

-<p align="left">My name is Lucas Nobrega Damacena 🎮<br>- 📚 Currently at Seventh semester of Computer Engineering at the Federal University of Ceará <br>- 📖 Studying: Embedded Systems and Web-Development.<br>- 🚀 My Goal is to Become a Full Stack Developer</p>
+<p align="left">My name is Lucas Nobrega Damacena 🎮<br>- 📚 Currently at Seventh semester of Computer Engineering at the university: Universidade Federal do Ceará - UFC <br>- 📖 Studying: Embedded Systems and Web-Development.<br>- 🚀 My Goal is to Become a Full Stack Developer</p>

 ###